Supporting New Mexico Farmers

 How do I become an approved vendor?

-How do I sign my market up to be able to accept FMNP checks?
+How do I sign my market up to be able to accept FMNP benefits?

-Markets must first be authorized by the New Mexico Department of Health in order to be able to accept FMNP checks.
+Markets must first be authorized by the New Mexico Department of Health in order to be able to accept FMNP benefits.
 In order to be eligible, markets must:

 - Have at least three (3) farmer vendors